 The Transformed Bell is a reimagining of the church bell as a sculptural object and instrument.
-By the 17th century, the European cast bronze bell had achieved remarkable acoustic refinement within the conventional form: its harmonic structure, combining a strike note with a precise overtone series, was perfected through generations of experimentation.
-Working with Royal Eijsbouts, a leading bell foundry, I proposed a radically new shape—a bell cast as a cone.
-Achieving a full harmonic range in this unfamiliar form required the invention of a new internal acoustic profile, developed through cycles of modelling, testing, and close collaboration with the foundry’s acoustical engineers.
+In the 17th century, the brothers François and Pieter Hemony created the first truly tuned bell: they gave the customary bell form a coherent harmonic structure—combining a strike note with a precise overtone series.
+In collaboration with Royal Eijsbouts, a leading bell foundry, I introduced a radically new shape—a bell cast as a cone.
+Achieving a full harmonic range in this unfamiliar form required the invention of a new internal acoustic profile, developed through cycles of modelling and testing over a period of twenty years.
+In this way, the project continues a Dutch tradition of innovation in bell-making.

 Harmen Brethouwer